Professor, Geosciences and Director of the University of Montana, Paleontology Center

 Paleontology, paleobiology evolution and stratigraphy

-Research in paleontology is international in scope.
+Research is in paleontology/paleobiology and is international in scope.
 It utilizes paleobiology, stratigraphic analysis, paleoecology, and isotope applications with a specialization on reefs and corals, especially their evolution in the early Mesozoic.
-Research questions center on mass extinctions and use statistical techniques to resolve paleobiogeography, photosymbiosis, ancient CO2 levels, and ocean acidification during ancient reef collapse and the Chinese Cambrian fossils.
-My research applies both practical and theoretical approaches, utilizing analysis of paleo data to solve geologic problems.
+Research questions center on mass extinctions and use statistical techniques to resolve paleobiogeography, photosymbiosis, ancient CO2 levels, and ocean acidification during ancient reef collapse and the "Naked Coral Hypothesis.
+The research applies practical and theoretical approaches utilizing fossil collections, paleobiology databases to solve problems in the Geosciences.
+Here is a UM link to a blog on my research: UM Research and Creative Scholarship

 Geos 191 (Honors) God Darwin and Dinosaurs (Taught occasionally as a UM Davidson Honors College course)